matthew-shaw/hmlr-webpack/README.md

 - [**CSS Minimizer Webpack Plugin**](https://webpack.js.org/plugins/css-minimizer-webpack-plugin/): Uses [CSSNANO](https://cssnano.github.io/cssnano/) to minimise the CSS output, reducing file size and improving page load times.
 - [**PostCSS Preset Env**](https://github.com/csstools/postcss-plugins/tree/main/plugin-packs/postcss-preset-env): Uses [Autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes and ensure compatibility with older browsers.
+- [**PurgeCSS**](https://purgecss.com/): Analyses your content and your CSS files.
+Then it matches the selectors used in your files with the one in your content files.
+It removes unused selectors from your CSS, resulting in smaller CSS files.
 - [**Babel Preset Env**](https://babeljs.io/docs/babel-preset-env): Transpiles ES6+ JavaScript for cross-browser compatibility while allowing the use of modern JavaScript features.
 - [**Copy Webpack Plugin**](https://webpack.js.org/plugins/copy-webpack-plugin/): Automates copying images from [HMLR Design System](https://hmlr-design-system.herokuapp.com/) to the output directory.
 - [**Webpack Dev Server**](https://webpack.js.org/configuration/dev-server/): Serves files from the output directory with live reloading for development workflows.